cilium/cilium-perf-test/1.8/minikube/README.md

 The metrics query is probably not correct and needs to be adjusted to have lower resolution and more points that can be reasoned about.

+The traffic within the cluster is only the baseline, there is no artificial load generated.
+Next logical step would be to add some chatty pods.

 ```
 ❯ make
 go test -v . -count=1